-Somehow you muddle along.
+Somehow, you muddle along anyway.
 The two of you keep dating, and when you feel like connecting with him, you check his status instead of shooting him a text or email.
 It seems like he’s always online, and he’s not emailing you at the rapid rate you’d like.
-After experiencing this repeatedly, one day you log on for a visit, see the “ONLINE NOW” status, and you blurt out, “Fuck you!”
+After experiencing this repeatedly, one day you log on for a visit, see the “ONLINE NOW” status, and blurt out, “Fuck you!”

 It’s official.
-This process has turned you into a crazy person, one who’s irritated with him when he hasn’t done one thing wrong.
+This process has turned you into a crazy person—one who’s blaming him when he hasn’t done one thing wrong.

 Raise your hand if you know what I’m talking about.

-The last time I encountered this problem I was two months (and seven dates) into seeing a man I was wild about.
-Unbeknownst to anyone else, I’d become a lunatic, mostly because I wasn’t getting the attention I needed from him.
-And how I ended the craziness is by going off the site completely.
-I didn’t tell him I was leaving it and I didn’t ask him to either.
+The last time I encountered this problem, I was two months (and seven dates) into seeing a man I was wild about.
+Unbeknownst to anyone else, I’d become a total stalker, mostly because I wasn’t getting the attention I needed from him.
+I ended the craziness by logging off the site completely.
+I didn’t tell him I was leaving, and I didn’t ask him to, either.
 I quietly took down my profile.
 I did this because left to my own devices, I was untrustworthy.

-As a woman, one thing that makes us feel safe loved, and sane is a connection with the people we care about.
+As women, one thing that makes us feel safe, loved, and sane is a constant connection with the people we care about.
 Stated simply, when you connect with your (potential) man, you instinctively feel safe.
-When you go online and you see he’s not connecting with you, but instead, he’s connecting with other women—the only person you’re hurting is yourself (and your self-esteem).
-Hopping online for a drive-by is not kind to your sweet little spirit, and you lose your capacity to be your best self when you’re with him.
+When you go online and you see he’s not connecting with you—worse, that he’s connecting with other women—the only person you’re hurting is yourself (and your self-esteem).
+Hopping online for a drive-by is not kind to your spirit, and in doing so, you lose your capacity to be your best self when you’re with him.